 A privately funded agro-tourism project endorsed by the Penang State Government, the garden is aimed at fostering understanding and appreciation of tropical plants through programmes of conservation, display, education and research.

 The garden also houses a pre-war Straits Colonial country bungalow called Lone Crag Villa, which would later be converted into a visitor centre featuring a spice museum, cafe, gift shop and garden shop.

-It is said that the best time to catch the garden's lovely scents is first thing in the morning, or after the rain – gingers release a faint tingly aroma while the pandanas an earthy sweet scent.
+It is said that the best time to catch the garden's lovely scents is first thing in the morning, or after the rain – gingers release a faint tingly aroma while the pandanus an earthy-sweet scent.

 If city life is wearing you out, isn’t it time to drop by and take a deep breath?

-The Garden also offer cooking classes.
-A first of it’s kind in Penang, the school is custom-made with 10 individual purpose-built workstations that allows for a memorable hands-on cooking experience.
+The Garden also offers cooking classes.
+A first of its kind in Penang, the school is custom-made with 10 individual purpose-built workstations that allow for a memorable hands-on cooking experience.
 Under the guidance of experienced chefs – each specialising in Nyonya, Malay and Indian cuisines – you can learn to cook local favourites such as Nasi Lemak, Assam Laksa, Chicken Tandoori and even concoct refreshing spice inspired beverages.
 To find out more, contact Tropical Spice garden at +604 – 881 1797 or +6012 430 7795.

 An ideal venue for wedding parties, team building, seminars